 Caption 96, Animales en familia - Un día en Bioparc: CoatísPlay Caption

 Before we move on, here are two more lines to decipher based on your knowledge of Spanish pronunciation:

 ¡Ja ja ja!

 Stumped?
-The first is an events-listing website in Buenos Aires, which makes sense when you remember that "V" often sounds like "B" throughout the Spanish-speaking world and "Z" sounds like "S" in Latin America.
-You see, the unique URL
+The first was an events-listing website in Buenos Aires, which makes sense when you remember that "V" often sounds like "B" throughout the Spanish-speaking world and "Z" sounds like "S" in Latin America.

 Le debés quiniento' mango' a tu amiguito, quiniento' mango' a tu amig'... ¿Y querés saber otra cosa?
 A mí también me debés quinientos mangos...